panoptic-labs/docs/docs/trading/basic-concepts.md

 ---

 # Options basics
-What are options and how to manage them.
+What options are and how to manage them.

 ## What are Options?

-Options are an agreement between two parties to buy (or sell) an asset for a fixed price at a pre-determined time.
+Options are an agreement between two parties for the right, but not the obligation, to buy (or sell) an asset for a fixed price at a pre-determined time.
 Hence, each option has a
-- **Strike**: the agreed-upon price the asset has to be bought/sold
+- **Strike**: the agreed-upon price the asset can be bought/sold for
 - **Expiry**: a time in the future when the transaction has to occur
-- **Premium**: the value of the option, or how much does the buyer pays for the right to buy/sell the asset
+- **Premium**: the value of the option, or how much the buyer pays for the right to buy/sell the asset

 (figure here)